msmink01/multi-cow-lameness-detection/README.md

 1. How does an existing computer vision technique, such as end-to-end video action recognition, perform in a difficult task such as multi-cow lameness detection?
 2. How can an automatic lameness detection system be made robust to inter- and intra- animal variability in a large production environment, while still being portable and efficient?

 In our efforts, we contribute a new multi-purpose dataset, privately available, for complex, multi-cow scenes.
-We deliberate existing video action recognition methods' capabilities on this dataset.
+We deliberate existing end-to-end VAR methods' capabilities on this dataset.
 And, we propose a real-time two-stage lameness detection pipeline moving towards classifying lameness in complex, multi-cow scenes.

 # Methods